 Low-income families would be further hurt because they rely so heavily on indexed entitlement programs and pensions.
-Fewer families would be eligible to receive these vital benefits because of intechnical issues raised by the Boskin Commission.
+Fewer families would be eligible to receive these vital benefits because of income thresholds, and families' eligibility would be reduced.

 The above testimony details the disastrous implications of accepting the Boskin Commission's claim that cost-of-living inflation is overstated.
 The AFL-CIO's concern is bolstered by the fact that leading experts strongly disagree with their findings.
 These include Janet Norwood, a former BLS commissioner, and Dean Baker, of the Economic Policy Institute.